Commercial trucks are powerhouses on Michigan roads. Unfortunately, they can also be a serious hazard to neighboring motorists.

 Due to their massive size and weight, trucks can cause significant injuries to others if an accident occurs.
 Sadly, these types of crashes happen far too often in The Wolverine State.
 The Michigan State Police reports that there were 13,818 large truck accidents in a recent year, resulting in 2,313 injuries and more than 100 deaths.

 After a collision, there are several steps that victims can take to protect their legal rights and any future injury claim they wish to file.
-Read on for advice from the experienced attorneys at Christensen Law for what to do after a truck accident in Michigan.
+Read on for advice from the experienced attorneys at Christensen Law for what to do after a semi-truck accident in Michigan.

 If you or a loved one has already has been injured in a crash, you need personalized legal advice.
-Call or contact us today to schedule a free consultation with a knowledgeable Michigan truck accident lawyer.
+Call or contact us today to schedule a free consultation with a knowledgeable Michigan semi-truck accident lawyer.

 Important Things to Do After a Michigan Truck Wreck